axa-ch/web-toolkit/docs/design/components/form_elements/textfield.md

 A **text field** is a basic control that enables the user to type text.
 Use the single-line text field for entering basic values, such as a name, number or short phrase.
 For a longer text use a multi-line text field.

+Most systems support placeholder text within text fields.
+Placeholder text is only used if necessary and needs to be visually distinguishable from entered data.
+Placeholder text must not be used to replace a [label](http://design.axa.ch/design/components/form_elements/labels.html).

 > - Optimize the virtual keyboard for the requested input format (e.g. email address, phone number, URL, PIN, date, ...)

 <!--